Alessandragon/Mparloc/README.md

 and the name of records folder.
 The network folder contains: a sub-folder `grids`, a records folder and a text file named `list_stations_4loc.dat` that is the station name list used by Mparloc.
-The `grids` folder contains `.buf` and `.hdr` files of time grids created with tools of Nonlinloc, while in the records folder there are the accelerometric `sac` files with their station fields and transduction coefficient correctly fixed in header.
+The `grids` folder contains `.buf` and `.hdr` files of time grids created with tools of Nonlinloc, while in the records folder there are the accelerometric or velocimetric `sac` files with their station fields and transduction coefficient correctly fixed in header.
 Following an example of `list_stations_4loc.dat`: